shoninouye/DataVisualization_Uber_R/Inertia7_uberDataVisualization.md

 We created a new column in our dataset that had each uber pickup with the day it occured.
 This was necessary because the original date was in a format that was not compatible.
 Once we had the day for each pickup, we could sum the number of rides on for a particular day and graph it to create an interactive linegraph.
 ![](https://github.com/Inouyesan/DataVisualization_Uber_R/blob/master/IMAGES/Uber_TotalRidesperDayPlotly.PNG?raw=true)

-We chose specifically the month of april, not for any particular reason, in order to showcase a linegraph produced through plotly.
+We did not choose the month of April for any particular reason - any month would have worked.
+The data was just used in order to showcase a line graph produced through plotly.
 We see that across the course of the month, the total number of rides fluctuate between highs and lows, and we see that at the end of the month there is a spike in usage.

-## Conclusion
+# Conclusion

 Given our dataset, we produced points on a map, a histogram, and a line graph.
 Our original goal was to visualize the data in order to see any interesting observations.
 By geocoding, we were able to clearly see which areas of New York were more dense in activity.
 If the maps by base were not enough, the histogram clearly shows which Uber bases complete more pickups.
 Finally, the line graph allows us to see if there are any trends within the pickup activity.